 Accor Plus is a paid subscription program from Accor.
 Complementing the Le Club AccorHotels scheme, it offers a range of money-saving discounts.
-The discounts on offer mainly revolve around accomodation and dining discounts at Accor Hotels in Australia and other countries across Asia Pacific.
+The discounts on offer revolve around accommodation and dining discounts at Accor Hotels in Australia and other countries across Asia Pacific.

 A brief History